Skip to content

 Bologna

-Bologna is home to the oldest university in continuous operation in the world.
+Bologna is home to the oldest University in the world, and it is continuously operating.
 Yes, you got that right.
 Dating back to the High Middle Ages, the University of Bologna was founded in 1088 and tops the list of the most historical campuses.
 That is why Bologna is rightly named the Learned City.

 “Nourishing Mother of the Studies”